-A valuation of the DBS is carried out once every three years, the most recent having been carried out as at 31 December 2016.
+A valuation of the Scheme is carried out once every three years.
+The most recent was carried out as at 31 December 2016.
 In this valuation, the Life Risk Section was shown to be in deficit by £2.6m and £2.6m was notionally transferred from the employers' sub-pools to the Life Risk Pool.
 This increased the employer contributions that would otherwise have been payable.
-The overall deficit in the DBS was £26.2m.
+The overall deficit in the Scheme was £26.2m.